Daily readings

 Monday, November 17, 2025

 Elizabeth of Hungary.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationElizabeth of Hungary